Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 Beyond that handful of attacks, your team is effectively invincible inside the bubble and can use the time to regroup.
 Do note that there is a 12.5 second recharge time before you can deploy another shield.

 The shield’s most common use is to be deployed to safely revive a downed teammate.
-However, you should practice deploying the shield when you see a massive attack coming to avoid being downed in the first place.
+However, you should get in the habit of deploying the shield when you see a massive attack coming to avoid being downed in the first place.

 Build A: 9 Seconds is All We Need